LACSEP/lacsep.github.io/_pages/about.md

 This website is maintained by the [LACSEP Members](https://lacsep.github.io/lacsep-members/).

-**If you are a student, and would like to enquire on available research opportunities, please see this page:** [Opportunities](https://lacsep.github.io/lacsep-opportunities/)
+**If you are a student, and would like to enquire on available research opportunities, please see this page:** [LACSEP Opportunities](https://lacsep.github.io/lacsep-opportunities/)

 ## LACSEP
 LACSEP is the name of Prof. Dr. Rodrigo's research group.
 The acronym stands for Laboratory of Analysis and Control of Electrical Power Systems (Laboratório de Análise e Controle de Sistemas Elétricos de Potência, in portuguese).

-**Click on** [LACSEP LAB](https://lacsep.github.io/lacsep-lab/) **to get to know more about the lab facility** **Click on** [LACSEP RESEARCH](https://lacsep.github.io/lacsep-research/) **to get to know more about the lab research areas of interest**
+**Click on** [LACSEP LAB](https://lacsep.github.io/lacsep-lab/) **to get to know more about the lab facility**

+**Click on** [LACSEP RESEARCH](https://lacsep.github.io/lacsep-research/) **to get to know more about the lab research areas of interest**

 **Click on** [LACSEP PUBLICATIONS](https://lacsep.github.io/lacsep-publications/) **to get to know more about the lab publications**

 **Click on** [LACSEP MEMBERS](https://lacsep.github.io/lacsep-members/) **to get to know more about the lab members**

 ## About Prof. Dr. Rodrigo Andrade Ramos